QAInsights/Performance-Engineers-Clubhouse/Speakers.md

 * Clubhouse is an audio-only platform with chat support, there will no visuals
 * Most of the audience expertise is beginners and intermediate level
-* Please note that to run the session interactive, any admitted attendee can interrupt you and ask the question
+* Please note that to run the session interactive, any admitted attendee can interrupt you and ask questions
-* Please try to explain with realtime examples without breaking the NDA or other confidentiality
+* Please try to explain with real-time examples without breaking the NDA or other confidentiality
 * For every five or ten minutes, please ask the audience whether they have any questions or not.
 * Hosts will be monitoring the chat, if any questions asked, host will be reading them.
 * Please try to avoid the session like marketing or sales pitch, instead explain the features from the performance testing/engineering perspective